Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/Website Development Semester 2.md

 ## Task 2.3 - Post-Launch Technical Interview & Code Review
 ### Task Overview

-> [!important] This is for students completing the Certificate II in Applied Digital Technologies ONLY.

 Now that your PHP website and MySQL database are operational, your development team is conducting a post-launch code review and database validation.
 In this task, you will identify a critical issue, vulnerability, or area of improvement within your developed application and its database backend.
 You will use the internet to research modern, industry-standard solutions, document your database management and query procedures, and then sit for a Technical Interview & Code Review with your Assessor (acting as the Lead Developer) to explain, run, and defend your database operations and proposed changes using live evidence from your project.